Guidelines used by self-employment Section in Waterford

 The legislation dealing with the self-employed is:-

-Chapter 3 of Part II of the Social Welfare Consolidation Act 2005, and
+Chapter 3 of Part II of the Social Welfare Consolidation Act 2005 (as amended), and

-Guide to PRSI for the Self-Employed" SW 74 is also available.
+An information leaflet, Guide to PRSI for the Self-Employed - SW 74 is also available.

 PRSI for the self-employed is administered by:-